 For one thing, the HFC phase-down is not going to affect existing equipment but rather to encourage adoption of safe, sustainable and environmentally friendly technologies.
 Considering the relatively slow pace of the change, no one is required to replace their HFC air conditioners immediately.

-In the meantime, different governmental bodies and non-profit organizations have been actively starting to raise awareness amongst AC owners.
+In the meantime, different governmental bodies and non-profit organisations have been actively starting to raise awareness amongst air con owners.
 No matter the environment – residential, commercial or industrial – it is highly important to have a licensed electrician handle refrigerants, especially if you suspect a leak.

-At Jaric’s, all our specialists have the ARC “tick” and can carefully locate the source of the problem.
+At Jaric Air Conditioning, all our specialists have the ARC “tick” and can carefully locate the source of the problem.
 Therefore, you’ll know whether repairing or replacing the unit is the most cost-effective solution.
-We aim to perform high-quality maintenance to your AC and ultimately save you money and energy in the long term.
+We aim to perform high-quality maintenance to your air con and ultimately save you money and energy in the long term.

-If you need any air conditioning services, call Jaric Air Conditioning at 1300 452 742 and get personalized advice and solutions for your home and business.
+If you need any air conditioning services, call Jaric Air Conditioning at 1300 452 742 and get personalised advice and solutions for your home and business.